David Brown's website

 But is that supported by the facts?
 Must you choose one or the other?
 And does Christian faith, built on the Bible, require you to throw science out of the window?

 First of all, the claim that believers are a small minority among scientists, compared to the general population, is simply wrong.
 One US survey among academic scientists by Rice University sociologist EH Ecklund showed a pretty even split between believers, atheists and agnostics; while another survey showed about 40 accepting, and 40% rejecting, a personal God – interestingly almost the same proportions as in a similar survey 80 years before (Larson & Witham, Nature 386: 435-436, 1977).
-In the
+In the UK too, though religious belief is less common, it’s not difficult to find Christians across all the main scientific disciplines.

 Those Christians, like others, take a variety of views about creation.
 Some suppose a series of creative acts spread over long ages, perhaps symbolised by the ‘days’ of Genesis chapter one.
 Some see Genesis as describing a series of ‘visions’ of aspects of creation over an unspecified period of time.
 Others point out that the Bible is concerned to tell us that God is ultimately responsible for bringing about the world and life on it, not to explain how He did it, and so have no difficulty in concluding that a long process of evolution was the mechanism through which He chose to work.